Akkiros/rspec-rails-tutorial/README.md

 ***Before***
 > In login controller, we return result using json.
 So in test we parse json.

+Assume that what happens when we login?
+Hum.. write wrong email or password or submit form before write email or password, even we didn't register but try to login!
+So we need to prevent these unexpected actions.

+Now make tests for test these unexpected actions.

 Open ``spec/controllers/login_controller.rb`` and add following codes.